Federal Student Aid – Satisfactory Academic Progress

 This policy on satisfactory academic progress relates to all students who apply for and/or receive federal financial aid and/or Hellenic College Holy Cross scholarships and grants.

 In addition to meeting the federal standards for receiving financial aid, students must also meet the academic standards of Hellenic College Holy Cross.
 Be advised that the criteria for many state grants and other forms of tuition assistance programs on academic progress may differ from the federal regulations.

-Students may be suspended if they fail to meet satisfactory academic progress (SAP) financial aid standards set by the Office of Financial Aid & Scholarships, or academic standards set by Hellenic College Holy Cross.
+Students may be suspended if they fail to meet satisfactory academic progress (SAP), financial aid standards set by the Office of Financial Aid and Scholarships, or academic standards set by Hellenic College Holy Cross.

 Financial Aid Probation and Suspension

 Satisfactory Academic Progress is monitored at the end of every semester.
 A student who fails to maintain at least a 2.0 GPA will receive a Warning notification and be placed on Financial Aid Probation for the next semester.
 If the student does not attain the required cumulative GPA (2.0) and/or cumulative completed credits percentage during his/her warning period, or exceeds the maximum time frame of 150% of the published degree credit required to complete the program, he or she will be placed on Financial Aid Suspension.

 While on Financial Aid Suspension the student is not eligible for most financial aid programs.
 Exceptions include some private loan programs.
 Students should check with private lenders to determine if they offer loans to students not meeting SAP requirements.

 Students may continue to attend Hellenic College Holy Cross, at their own expense, until they attain a cumulative GPA of above 2.0.